Check TPM Chip windows 11

 tpm msc

-• Now, you’ll get a pop-up with the title TPM Management on the local computer.
+• Now, you’ll get a pop-up titled TPM Management on the local computer.

-• There you will get a box with the title Status, Now check whether it is saying “The TPM is ready to use” or not.
+• There, you will get a box with the title Status; now check whether it says “The TPM is ready to use” or not.

 tpm 2.0 support